“I have some news to tell you,” I texted my friend.

 7. Pick a health care provider close to school.

-Make sure to pick an OB/Gyn near your classes or rotation sites to make your treks to prenatal appointments more convenient.
-I decided on a private practice OB rather than an academic practice to ensure that my classmates or future residents would not be involved in my care.
-My OB delivered at my school’s academic hospital, making it the best of both worlds.
+Make sure to pick an OB/GYN near your classes or rotation sites to make your treks to prenatal appointments more convenient.
+I decided on a private practice obstetrician rather than an academic practice to ensure that my classmates or future residents would not be involved in my care.
+My obstetrician delivered at my school’s academic hospital, making it the best of both worlds.
 My medical school classmates did not participate in my labor and delivery, but they did visit us on the postpartum floors.
 My daughter was the most popular baby on the wards!

 8. Reach out to your insurance company.